autoplot/documentation/javadoc/org/das2/dataset/LanlNNRebinner.md

-# org.das2.dataset.LanlNNRebinnerDataSetRebinner for explicitly doing NN rebinning.
-The AverageTableRebinner had been used for the purpose, and
+# org.das2.dataset.LanlNNRebinner

- there were numerous problems.
+DataSetRebinner for explicitly doing NN rebinning.
+The AverageTableRebinner had been used for the purpose, and there were numerous problems.
 Also, this looks for BIN_PLUS, BIN_MINUS, BIN_MAX, and BIN_MIN properties in the dataset.

-LanlNNRebinner( )
+# LanlNNRebinner( )

 ***